MaiQD/datnet-workout-tracker/doc/UI_DESIGN.md

 - **Progress Snapshots:** Small, digestible charts or summary statistics for recent weight changes, or a snapshot of volume.
 - **Quick Action Buttons:** A row or grid of buttons/cards for "Start Quick Workout," "Browse Routines," "Create Exercise."
 Clear labels and relevant icons.

+#### 4.1.b.
+Smart Exercise Suggestions (New)
+- A horizontal carousel of suggested exercises tailored to the user (chips show Muscle Groups and Equipment).
+- CTA per card: "Add to Routine" or "Start Now" (ad-hoc).

 #### 4.1.a.
 First-Time Onboarding (New)

 - **Trigger:** Displayed only when `isOnboarded == false` for the signed-in user.